yogeshwaran01/web-series-quotes/README.md

 # Web-Series-Quotes-Api

-Api for Quotes of various web-series
+Api for Quotes of various web-series.
+Api automatically generate quotes with background image.
+Api also returns the Quotes and its author as json.

 ## Available Web-Series